Highgrove, California · Workers' Compensation

 About your attorney

 Eman Yazdchi is a Certified Specialist in Workers' Compensation Law, certified by the California Board of Legal Specialization, State Bar of California (CA Bar #285231).
-That credential is held by fewer than 1% of California attorneys.
+That credential is held by a small fraction of California attorneys.
 He has represented hundreds of injured California workers and appears regularly at the Riverside WCAB.
 More about Eman Yazdchi.
 Verify his State Bar profile.

 Nearby cities we serve